 PureData: Passable<never, never>

 This restriction assures absence of side effects and interleaving risks given that none of the containers can be a Proxy instance.
 TODO SECURITY BUG we plan to enforce this, giving PureData the same security properties as the proposed Records and Tuples.
+(TODO update to point at the non-trapping shim)

 Given this (currently counter-factual) assumption, a PureData value cannot be used as a communications channel, and can therefore be safely shared with subgraphs that should not be able to communicate with each other.
 Without that assumption, such a guarantee requires a marshal-unmarshal round trip (as exists between vats) to produce data structures disconnected from any potential proxies.